 2. Click Proceed.

-Once duplicate detection is finished, you will see the message: x duplicates found.
+Once duplicate detection has completed, you will see the message: n duplicates found.
 You will also see the Possible Duplicates facet Under the Imported References section.

 4. Under Possible Duplicates, click Unresolved to filter by unresolved duplicates.